Discover Pitt Island

-Pitt Island lies 22 km to the southeast of Chatham Island.
+Pitt Island, home to approximately 40 people, lies some 22 kilometres to the southeast of the main Chatham island.

-Pitt Island is very rich in history and is often the highlight of visitors holiday to the Chatham Islands.
+The island is incredibly rich in history and is often the highlight of visitor’s holidays to the Chatham Islands.